Module 7: EMG#

 7.4.1 Surface Electrodes#

-These are placed on the skin to detect electrical activity.
-They are usually placed parallel to the muscle fibers to obtain the best signal.
+These are electrodes placed on the skin surface to detect the electrical activity generated by underlying skeletal muscles.
+They are typically positioned parallel to the orientation of muscle fibers to obtain a stronger and more reliable signal, as this alignment improves the detection of motor unit action potentials.

 7.4.2 Amplifier#